2-Week Peru Itinerary - Highlights of the South

 Morning

 Spend this morning discovering some of Cusco’s historic central sights.
-Despite the abundance of places to see, you will be able to take in quite a lot on a dedicated exploration this morning.
+Despite the abundance of places to see, you’ll be able to take in quite a lot on a dedicated exploration this morning.

-This should begin with the 16th and 17th-century cathedral, with its stunning collection of escuela cuzqueña (Cusco school) art – a style combining European religious painting with indigenous Peruvian motifs.
-Be sure to check out The Last Supper with cuy (local delicacy, roasted guinea pig) as the Disciples’ choice of meat.
+In the square, be sure to enter the 16th and 17th-century cathedral, which has a terrific collection of escuela cuzqueña (Cusco school) art – a style that combines classic European religious themes with indigenous Peruvian motifs.
+Be sure to check out the painting of The Last Supper which looks pretty standard until you notice that cuy (guinea pig - a traditional local meal) is being served as the Disciples’ main course.

 Afternoon